 Why is the prototypical patient with a ruptured Achilles tendon about 40 years old?
 What are the biological and mechanical steps leading to tissue failure?

-steps help answer the first question.)
+(Hint: these steps help answer the first question.)

 As a person ages, there are changes in collagen cross-linking that result in increased stiffness and loss of elasticity.
 As the tendon stiffens, it becomes predisposed to rupture.
 Furthermore, habitual loading of the Achilles tendon with walking causes wear and tear.
 With age, this wear and tear is imperfectly repaired and damaged tissue accumulates.

 Thus, a person at age 40 is much more likely to suffer an Achilles tendon rupture than a person at 20, as the 40-year-old tendon is stiffer and weaker.

 If the integrity of a tendon decreases with aging, you might assume that a person at age 60 is even more likely to suffer an Achilles tendon rupture than a 40-year-old.
 However, this is not what we see in clinical practice.
 The prototypical patient with an Achilles tendon rupture is typically under the age of 50.

 To understand why, we must first review the anatomy shown in Figure 1.